ameena3/goaDocker/README.md

-This is the first attempt to creat a dockerized goa env.
+This is the second attempt to creat a dockerized goa env.

 Steps to run the container.
 1. Clone the repo.